Michelle Palazzo

 Chef Michelle was able to combine her art education from Marymount with her technical pastry skills acquired at ICE to push the boundaries of her pastry work.
 Merging these skills propelled her to challenging projects like wedding cakes.

-After just three months into her first full-time pastry cook role at Reynard, the former American cuisine spot at the Wythe Hotel, Chef Michelle was promoted to pastry sous chef.
+After just three months into her first full-time pastry cook role at Reynard, the former American cuisine restaurant at the Wythe Hotel, Chef Michelle was promoted to pastry sous chef.
 Despite feeling unprepared at the time, she learned on the fly, persevered and grew into the role.

 In the spring of 2018, Chef Michelle joined Frenchette in Manhattan’s Tribeca neighborhood to lead the restaurant's pastry program.
 By July of that year, Frenchette received a glowing three-star review from New York Times’ restaurant critic, Pete Wells, and by December, Eater named Frenchette “New York's Restaurant of the Year.”
 The following spring in May of 2019, Frenchette won the James Beard Award for Best New Restaurant.

 The Frenchette team opened their sister restaurant, Le Rock, in Rockefeller Center in 2022.
-Like its smaller sibling downtown, the glitzy Le Rock received instant acclaim from the media; Pete Wells gave the restaurant three times in his New York Times review.
+Like its smaller sibling downtown, the glitzy Le Rock received instant acclaim from the media; Pete Wells gave the restaurant three stars in his New York Times review.